-(AP Newsfeatures Writer)
+By Trudi McCullough (AP Newsfeatures Writer)

-New York, (P)-Although everything written by Erich Maria Remarque, from "All Quiet In the Western Front" to "Arch of Triumph," his new novel, seems automatically to reach an enormous audience, there is one document of his that has not been seen by the public eye.
+New York, (AP)-Although everything written by Erich Maria Remarque, from "All Quiet on the Western Front" to "Arch of Triumph," his new novel, seems automatically to reach an enormous audience, there is one document of his that has not been seen by the public eye.

-This German author, whose books were burned by the Nazis, wrote a were burned by the Nazis, wrote a report, at the request of the U.S. Army's Office of Strategic Service, on methods of reeducating the Ger-
+This German author, whose books were burned by the Nazis, wrote a report, at the request of the U. S. Army's Office of Strategic Service, on methods of reeducating the Germans.

 Unless this is done properly, he believes it likely that Germany will attempt someday to wage a third World War.
-Prime objective of Remarque's reeducation plan would be to destroy the belief, which he says is still prevalent in German minds, that the guilt of war rests upon the first time."
+Prime objective of Remarque's reeducation plan would be to destroy the belief, which he says is still prevalent in German minds, that the guilt of war rests upon the Allies.

-Allies.
-"It is more important to show them that Hitler started the war," he says, "than to show them pictures of concentration camps, which they only shrug off as 'falsifications' any-
+"It is more important to show them that Hitler started the war, whe says, when to show them pictures of concentrations camps, which they only shrug off as >falsifications< anyway.

-"They can't shrug off Hitler's own actions if, at last freed from Goebels' propaganda, they are permitted to see them truthfully for the first time."
+"They can't shrug off Hitler's own actions if, at last freed from Goebbels' propaganda, they are permitted to see them truthfully for the first time."

-First, measure advanced by Remarque would be to point out the ways in which Hitler exceeded his program. "most Germans were with him in the move to return German minorities to the fatherland.
-But they must be made to see that when he took all of Czechoslovakia, instead of just the Sudetenland, that when he invaded Poland, he was not reclaiming minorities but departing completely from the program they sanctioned."
+First measure advanced by Remarque would be to point out the ways in which Hitler exceeded his program, "most Germans were with him in the move to return German minorities to the fatherland.
+But they must be made to see that when he took all of Czechoslovakia instead of just the Sudetenland, that when he invaded Poland, he was not reclaiming minorities but departing completely from the program they sanctioned."